Home

 • Requests for different computation of withholding taxes

-Social Security (FICA) tax records
+Social Security and Medicare (FICA) tax records

 1. Amount of each payment subject to FICA tax